Skip to main content

 The present status of aelf

-Notwithstanding the aforementioned points, the current mainchain-sidechain architecture of aelf experiences performance bottlenecks, particularly in terms of its TPS capacity. aelf will be introducing a new Layer 2 chain utilising ZK Rollup technology that would considerably enhance aelf's performance, scalability, and compatibility with the Ethereum Virtual Machine (EVM).
+Notwithstanding the aforementioned points, the current mainchain-dAppChain architecture of aelf experiences performance bottlenecks, particularly in terms of its TPS capacity. aelf will be introducing a modular chain structure that would considerably enhance aelf's performance, scalability, and compatibility with the other blockchain Virtual Machines (VMs).

-Consequently, we have initiated the Modular + ZK Rollup project to address these challenges.
+Consequently, we have initiated the Modular Blockchain project to address these challenges.

 The aelf solution